CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 ![alt text](images/wercker.application.06.png)

-The next page offers to generate specific `wercker.yml` based on the application's language and the to start the build.
-The sample application already has a `wercker.yml`, but before the first build define the complete workflow which will deploy the application to Oracle Container Engine.
+You will now land on a page where you are invited to create a neww wercker.yml file

+**We will not do this, our wercker.yml file is already on the top level of our Github repository**

-Before you move forward please inspect the *wercker.yml*.
-The source is available under your github repository.
-Open a new browser (tab) and go directly to *https://github.com/<YOUR_GITHUB_USERNAME>/angular-node-creditscore/blob/master/wercker.yml*.
-The configuration should be the same:
+Before you move forward please open the Github window and click on the "wercker.yml" file on the top level of your repository.
+The configuration should look like the below:

 	box: node:6.10
 	build: